 What is rheumatoid arthritis?

-Rheumatoid arthritis is a condition that can cause pain, swelling and
+Rheumatoid arthritis is a condition that can cause pain, swelling and stiffness in joints.

 It is known as an autoimmune condition.
 This means that the immune system, which is the body’s natural self-defence system, gets confused and starts to attack your body’s healthy tissues.
 In rheumatoid arthritis, the main way it does this is with inflammation in your joints.